junewunder/otek/README.rst

     print('hello, world.
 This is the <% PROJNAME %> ')

+Next create a new project for your template to be created

 .. code:: bash

      $ mkdir example && cd example
      $ otek create example-project

+Now our main python file has subsituted the `name` for `Jacob Wunder`

 .. code:: python